-SIRT in combination with systemic chemotherapy can be used to prolong the time to liver progression but not improve colorectal cancer survival.
+SIRT in combination with systemic chemotherapy can be used to prolong the time to liver progression but not improve colorectal cancer survival with most evidence currently in the chemo-refractory patients.
+At present there is insufficient data to recommend SIRT in the first line setting for patients with non-resectable mCRC.